masterTW/Tensorflow_NIMA_Food_Photo_Aesthetic_Evaluation/README.md

   - User wants to publish a popular food journal, but does not know which food photos to choose from a wide range of photos.
 This system helps user to select the most appealing food photos for user’s reference.

 # Introduction:
 - Google NIMA paper[1] mentions evaluating photos esthetically with AVA esthetic photo gallery[3].
-Another paper[2] shows that to train a model to evaluate food photos, you only need to use a few AVA food photos to have successful results.
+Another paper[2] shows that to train a model to evaluate food photos, one only needs to use a few AVA food photos to have successful results.
 So this project uses 5000 AVA food photos as dataset.
 # Requirements:
   - Python 3
   - TensorFlow